 According to the new DOE standard, BTU SACC is calculated using this formula:

 SACC = (ACC95 × 0.2) + (ACC83 × 0.8)

-ACC95 is an adjusted cooling capacity at 95°F dry-bulb temperature, weighted by 0.2 weighting factor.
+ACC95 is an adjusted cooling capacity at 95°F dry-bulb temperature, weighted by a 0.2 weighting factor.

-ACC83 is an adjusted cooling capacity at 83°F dry-bulb temperature, weighted by 0.8 weighting factor.
+ACC83 is an adjusted cooling capacity at 83°F dry-bulb temperature, weighted by a 0.8 weighting factor.

 Bottomline On ASHRAE Vs DOE BTU Ratings

 In theory, the new DOE BTU rating (SACC) should be better at telling us how powerful a portable AC unit is in real-time conditions.
 Due to its complexity, however, it might take some time for DOE BTU rating to take over the old ASHRAE BTU standard.

 In practice, however, most HVAC experts still use the old ASHRAE BTU standard as the benchmark for portable AC performance.
 When trying to figure out what size air conditioner you need (here’s a helpful calculator), the old ASHRAE BTU rating is used more often than the new SACC BTU rating.

 In the same document that DOE introduced the SACC BTU rating for portable air conditioner capacity, they have also introduced the CEER rating.
 CEER is an energy efficiency rating, in the same metrics family as EER and SEER ratings.
 You can read more about CEER rating here.

 Based on both of these metrics and several other factors, we have also made a list of the best and most energy efficient portable air conditioners (you can check it here).